 Once you get to the Cataño pier on the other side of the bay, you can either catch a taxi or call an Uber for the short ride to the Bacardi factory.
 (There's a taxi stand just outside the ferry terminal, but it was empty when we visited; we called an Uber, and it only cost $5 to get to Bacardi.)

 At Casa BACARDÍ, you can choose from a variety of tours.
-We opted for the Historical Tour, which is a 45-minute tour that covers the history of Bacardi and their rum production process.
-This tour costs $15, and includes a free cocktail from the outdoor pavilion bar.
+We opted for the Legacy Tour, which is a 45-minute tour that covers the history of Bacardi and their rum production process and includes a cocktail from the outdoor pavilion bar.

-Other tour options include a 90-minute rum tasting tour ($50) where you get to taste a handful of rums; or a mixology class ($60), where you learn how to make three classic rum cocktails – including a mojito, of course!
+Other tour options include a 90-minute rum tasting tour where you get to taste a handful of rums; or a mixology class, where you learn how to make three classic rum cocktails – including a mojito, of course!
+More info on current tours here.

 Even though I don't really love rum, I really enjoyed the historical tour at Casa BACARDÍ.
 We learned all about the brand's history (did you know it was started in Cuba, and is still owned by the Bacardi family?), and how Bacardi has evolved in Puerto Rico.
 I especially loved learning how the factory has worked to reduce waste, and how it produces almost all of its own energy.